funkybob/django-nap/README.md

 SerialiserField will accept a serialiser class to apply to the value retrieved.
 Primarily, this is useful for providing values through a "ToOne" relation (OneToOne or ForeignKey), but can be used on any value, no matter how it's retrieved.

 The ManySerialiserField will perform similarly, but will treat its value as an iterable.

+You can optionally pass a model to ManySerialiserField/SerialiserField and have it automatically create a serialiser from it.
+In this case, you can also pass 'fields' and/or 'exclude' to control which fields are used.